polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 title: Consensus
 ---

+Blockchain nodes use consensus engines to agree on the blockchain's state.
+This article covers the fundamentals of consensus in blockchain systems, consensus interacts with the runtime in the Substrate framework, and the consensus engines available with the framework.

 ## State Machines and Conflicts
 A blockchain runtime is a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 It has some internal state, and state transition function that allows it to transition from its current state to a future state.
 In most runtimes there are states that have valid transitions to multiple future states, but a single transition must be selected.
 Consider the following examples.